 The Catholic Church Before and After Pope Benedict XVI

-- Rachel Donadio - reporter at The Atlantic covering politics and culture across Europe - @racheldonadio
+- Rachel Donadio - Paris-based journalist, contributing writer for The Atlantic - @racheldonadio

 - Susan Abraham - Harvard Divinity School - @HDSNews